-8 While tariffs, normally, are not guaranteed and, as an executory contract, can be changed for 9 future application, the situation at hand presents the special case in which changes are restricted.
-10 Where rights and obligations have been created as a result of, and in reliance on, the inducements 11 and incentives embodied in the Commission's policies and APS's tariffs.
-By installing a rooftop 12 solar generating system, the solar customer has performed his or her part of the bargain, and the 13 contract is binding.
-As a result there are limitations on the scope of what can be changed for 14 existing solar customers.
+While tariffs, normally, are not guaranteed and the contract can be changed for future application, the situation at hand presents the special case where changes cannot be made.
+Where rights and obligations have been created as a result of, and in reliance on, the inducements and incentives embodied in the Commission's policies and APS's tariffs.
+By installing a rooftop solar generating system, the solar customer has performed his or her part of the bargain, and the contract is binding.
+As a result there are legal limitations on the scope of what can be changed for existing solar customers.

-5. Interconnection and Cost Allocation
+6. Interconnection and Cost Allocation

 This case can be seen as simply about interconnection and associated capacity and costs issues.
-The issues appear not unlike those that arose in the late 1960s and early 70s with the rise if inter-city microwave companies.
+The issues appear not unlike those that arose in the late 1960s and early 70s with the rise if intercity microwave companies.
 They were competing with AT&T's long lines services but needed to connect to local telephone facilities, such as AT&T's Bell Telephone system, and to use long lines services for beyond traffic and backup.
-The problems were solved and the FCC ordered the interconnection.
+The problems got solved and the FCC ordered the interconnection.

-22 The cost issues raised by APS are implicit in the Commission's solar policy and, judging from comment in the APS application, were recognized at the time the policy was established.
-23 Thus, the cost allocations were found to be in the public interest and justified at least to the 24 extent employed on a reasonable scale.
-The public typically participates in the cost of public 25 interest projects.
-However, as argued by APS, the policy may have worked better and faster than 26 expected and, if the reasonableness standard is about to be broached, may need to be revisited 27 and refined.
-Implicit in this assessment is the question of whether the current rate of rooftop solar 28 adoption will continue.
-29
+The cost issues raised by APS are implicit in the Commission's solar policy and, judging from comment in the APS application, were recognized at the time the policy was established.
+Thus, the cost allocations were found to be in the public interest and justified at least to the extent employed on a reasonable scale.
+The public typically participates in the cost of public interest projects.
+However, as argued by APS, the policy may have worked better and faster than expected and, if the reasonableness standard is about to be broached, may need to be revisited and refined.
+Implicit in this assessment is the question of whether the current rate of rooftop solar adoption will continue.

-6. The Relationship
+7. The Relationship

-The relationship between APS and its solar customers is key to analysis of the cost issues and 2 the definition of solutions.
+The relationship between APS and its solar customers is key to analysis of the cost issues and the definition of solutions.
 Are solar customers competitors?
-Can they viewed as comparable to 3 4 utilities outside APS's service area that sell excess production to APS at marginal rates?
-Can they be viewed as comparable to private power companies that have economies of scale and are 5 in business of making and selling power?
-Are they partners with APS serving the APS service 6 area?
+Can they viewed as comparable to utilities outside APS's service area that sell excess production to APS at marginal rates?
+Can they be viewed as comparable to private power companies that have economies of scale and are in business of making and selling power?
+Are they partners with APS serving the APS service area?
 The lack of an answer makes it difficult to parse the issues raised here.
-An answer will 7 determine how to handle capacity and Grid Support costs and the crediting of solar customers for 8 energy they put on the grid.
-9
+An answer will determine how to handle capacity costs and the crediting of solar customers for energy they put on the grid.